Indians’ Carrasco wins first start since leukemia diagnosis

 With his rotation currently thin due to pitchers testing positive for COVID-19, Royals manager Mike Matheny started reliever Ronald Bolaños (0-1), who gave up two runs in the first and took the loss.

-Carrasco couldn’t have imagined what lie ahead for him and his family when he took the mound on May 30, 2019, against the Chicago White Sox.
+Carrasco couldn’t have imagined his journey when he took the mound on May 30, 2019, against the Chicago White Sox.
 Only days later, he was diagnosed with chronic myeloid leukemia, a blood disorder that threatened his life.

-But the affable 33-year-old said a positive mindset has helped him get back doing what he loves most.

-“I went through a lot,” he said.
-“But for me, I never put anything really bad in my mind.
-It’s always something good.
-And that’s what I did from Day 1 until now.”
+But he’s back in Cleveland’s rotation, and the sight of him starting warmed everyone who has followed his feel-good return.

 Carrasco was in command of the Royals from the outset.
 He allowed two runs and five hits before he was lifted after allowing a leadoff double in the seventh.

-It’s been a remarkable road back for Carrasco, whose personal battle with the disease bonded his teammates and rallied Indians fans around the pitcher known as “Cookie.”
+It’s been a remarkable road back for the 33-year-old Carrasco, whose personal battle with the disease bonded his teammates and rallied Indians fans around the pitcher known as “Cookie.”

+Carrasco’s memorable on-field appearance at last year’s All-Star Game led to an outpouring of support.
+“I Stand For Cookie” T-shirts became a fashion trend around town, and his return as a reliever late last season was the pinnacle of 2019 when the Indians failed to make the playoffs.

-Indians manager Terry Francona appreciated Carrasco’s start and the right-hander’s matter-of-fact approach.
+Before Sunday’s game, Indians manager Terry Francona appreciated the significance of Carrasco (1-0) starting again.

-“I don’t mean that disrespectfully,” Francona said.
-“It looked to me like he was just taking the ball to go win.
-And I mean that as a compliment.
-I don’t mean ho-hum.
-I mean he was very professional about it.”
+“The fact that he’s come so far and it’s not just that he’s conquered this and he’s pitching, which is really awesome,” Francona said.
+“He’s trying to win a game for us, and that’s even more awesome.”

 Carrasco retired the first 10 Royals before giving up a one-out double to Adalberto Mondesi in the fourth.
 But by then, the Indians had scored four times — helped by two Kansas City errors — before Ramírez connected for Cleveland’s first homer of the season to make it 7-1.